twm105/TYL/README.md

 The plan for the project was to build carparking system for work that used security camera footage of carparks to count cars in the carpark.

-I knew nothing about AI really at this stage, and used a package that wrapped resnets and yolo h5 models in very simple code.
+I knew nothing about AI at this stage, and used a package that wrapped resnets and yolo h5 models in very simple code.

 I got a job in AI&Data at a different company at the time while I was still building the concept and so never finished the app, just putting together some basic components for the UI, repurposing code from the microblog flask tutorial.